ryanlowdermilk/webapp-middleware-proxy/README.md

 # webapp-middleware-proxy

 A reverse-proxy powered by your production website.
-The rule-based proxy allows modifying, overwritng and injecting of content (HTML, JS and CSS), URL routing and caching atop of your production website!
-Create new mobile and desktop apps without ever modifying your production website!
+The rule-based proxy supports injecting, modifying and overwriting of content (HTML, JS and CSS), URL routing and caching atop of your production website!
+Create new mobile and desktop apps, powered by your website, without ever modifying your production website!

 ## Features
 - Inject Javascript inline and/or via external files